 Sometimes it’s better to have something else handle those cases.

-When you’re building an API, sometimes it can be tempting to add flags and options to increase the flexibility and power of a method.
-But if you bury an API’s verb with too many switches and flags, you just end up with a confusing mess that’s hard to understand.
+When you’re building an API, it can be tempting to add flags and options to increase the flexibility and power of a method.
+But if you bury an API’s verb with too many switches and flags, you will end up with a confusing mess that’s hard to understand.

-Sometimes, it’s better to simply move some of that functionality to a new verb.
-This is especially true if it will make the API more expressive, which makes it far more readable and understandable to the consumer of the API.
+Sometimes, moving some of that functionality to a new verb is better.
+It will make the API more expressive and far more readable.
+In addition, the API will be more understandable to the consumer.

 The more your code reads like language and less like 1990′s PERL, the better off you’ll be.